grafana/agent/docs/sources/flow/getting-started/migrating-from-static.md

 warnings or errors where the conversion cannot be performed.

-Once the configuration is converted, we recommend that you review the Flow mode configuration file created, and verify that it is correct before starting to use it in a production environment.
+Once the configuration is converted, we recommend that you review the Flow mode configuration file, and verify that it is correct before starting to use it in a production environment.

 Furthermore, we recommend that you review the following checklist: